 If floor space is tight then our Cat Wall™ is the obvious answer to give you cat some climbing activity - the coir finishes are the same but it’s a slightly different climbing experience being a flat surface as opposed to curved when compared to our other units but still easy to climb & lots of fun when used as a climbing wall back drop to our other Hicat® products.

 Our Cats' Set-Up

-As mentioned above & in the Customer Notes section we think it's important to give cats options for scratching so we also have a collection of Scraaaatch™ units around our home - we have a Stool with special shaggy pile carpet top, a standard Deck & a Special Deck finished in a sisal-coir mix.
+As mentioned above we think it's important to give your cat options for scratching so we also have a collection of Scraaatch™ units around our home - we have a Stool with bespoke special shaggy pile carpet top & bespoke scratching decks finished in a sisal-coir mix.

 The latest addition to our cats' set-up is a Bespoke Wool Polecat with two Cat's Cradles, located next to our home office area & used as a stage by our cats for playing with their Stick Thingy.